csb324/doodler/doing right now.md

-DOING RIGHT NOW: make comments votable AND USE RSPEC DAMN IT
+DOING RIGHT NOW: looking at the timer